lonerapier/lonerapier.github.io/docs/hosting.md

 1. Log in to the [Netlify dashboard](https://app.netlify.com/) and click "Add new site".
 2. Select your Git provider and repository containing your Quartz project.
-3. Under "Build command", enter `npx quartz plugin restore && npx quartz build`.
+3. Under "Build command", enter `npx quartz plugin install && npx quartz build`.
 4. Under "Publish directory", enter `public`.
 5. Press Deploy.
 Once it's live, you'll have a `*.netlify.app` URL to view the page.
 6. To add a custom domain, check "Domain management" in the left sidebar, just like with Vercel.